matrix-org/matrix-spec-proposals/proposals/3771-read-receipts-for-threads.md

   `event_id` contained within the `m.relates_to` of the event represented by `eventId`).

-  A special value of `"main"` corresponds to the receipt being for the "main" timeline (i.e. events which are not part of a thread).
+  A special value of `"main"` corresponds to the receipt being for the main timeline (i.e. events which are not part of a thread).

-  If this field is not provided than the receipt applies to the unthreaded version of the room.
+  If this field is not provided than the receipt applies to the unthreaded version of the room.[^2]

 The following conditions are errors and should be rejected with a `400` error with `errcode` of `M_INVALID_PARAM`:

 * A non-string `thread_id` (or empty) `thread_id` field.
 * Providing the `thread_id` properties for a receipt of type `m.fully_read`.

-This updates the unique tuple for receipts from
-`(room ID, user ID, receipt type)` to `(room ID, user ID, receipt type, thread ID)`.

 Given a threaded message: